 Ironman Triathlon

-The Ironman Triathlon was moved from Oahu to the Big Island in 1981.
-It runs now between Kona in the East and Hawi in the North.
+The Ironman World Championship moved from Oʻahu to the Big Island in 1981.
+The course runs along the island’s west side, between Kailua-Kona and the Hawi turnaround in the north.

 Kahili Ginger

-Kahili ginger is very pretty and an invasive species originating from eastern India.
-‘Kahili’ is a Hawaiian word for a feather standard or a long pole decorated at one end with a cluster of feather plumes, which is a symbol of royalty and is/was used as a ceremonial emblem in Hawaii.
+Kahili ginger is a showy invasive species originating from eastern India.
+‘Kahili’ is a Hawaiian word for a feather standard or a long pole decorated at one end with a cluster of feather plumes, which is a symbol of royalty and was used as a ceremonial emblem in Hawaiʻi.

 [more information and pictures of Kahili Ginger]

-This plant is probably one of the first to catch your eye if you are visiting Volcano Village or the Hawaii Volcanoes National Park, but can be found in forests on all Hawaiian islands.
+This plant is probably one of the first to catch your eye if you are visiting Volcano Village or the Hawaiʻi Volcanoes National Park, but it grows in forests on all the Hawaiian islands.

 Kailua